giosumarin/compare_dnn_compression/README.md

 ### Additional data
 The trained models -- as well as data required by DeepDTA -- are rather big, so they are not versioned.
 Rather, they are available for download.
-You need to use this command `curl https://transfer.sh/TkeubF/experiments.zip -o experiments.zip` in your terminal or directly [download](https://transfer.sh/TkeubF/experiments.zip)
+You need to use this command `curl https://transfer.sh/TkeubF/experiments.zip -o experiments.zip` in your terminal or directly [download](https://transfer.sh/TkeubF/experiments.zip).
+Extract the downloaded zip and merge it into the `experiments` directory.

 ## Usage
 Pruning/quantization and network compression are separately executed in two stages.